learn-tdd-in/learntdd.in/react/index.md

 export default App;
 ```

+Note that although React 16.8 supports hooks, for this tutorial we're still using class components.
+But the tests we'll write will work just the same if you write the components with hooks instead!
+That's one of the great things about tests that aren't coupled to implementation details.

 ## The Feature Test

 When performing outside-in TDD, our first step is to **create an end-to-end test describing the feature we want users to be able to do.** For our simple messaging app, the first feature we want is to be able to enter a message, send it, and see it in the list.